 DIMENSION IMPLEMENTATION AND COMLIANCE Indicator number 16.12 = Indicator question(s) Have there been prominent cases in the past two years where wrongdoing and corruption were unveiled by a whistleblower or through a reporting mechanism?
-Please provide short descriptions and relevant links/sources. a.
-Have whistleblowers, in practice, been prosecuted or faced retaliation for unveiling wrongdoings?
-Where their legally guaranteed rights violated?b.
-Please provide a brief description of relevant cases from the past two years, including relevant sources and a few links to media coverage.
-Were any steps taken to improve the system of whistleblower protection?
+Please provide short descriptions and relevant links/sources. wrongdoings?
+Where their legally guaranteed rights violated? b.
+Please provide a brief description of relevant cases from the past two years, including relevant sources and a few links to media coverage.Were any steps taken to improve the system of whistleblower protection?